matthias-blomme/ad-project-document/book/src/poc/poc_client.md

 ## Starter Project
 The start repository is almost empty.
-You have the freedom to choose your own client-side framework (Vue, React, Angular, ...) and strcuture.
-- However, we recommend Vue.
-- Look up the best practices for the choosen front-end.
+You have the use work with **Vue.js** as client-side framework.
+The strcuture of this folder is your responsibility.

 ## Requirements